YunoHost-Apps/calibreweb_ynh/doc/ADMIN.md

 ### Known Limitations

 * Do not use a Nextcloud folder.
 It's all right if the folder is an external storage in Nextcloud but not if it's an internal one : Changing the data in the library will cause trouble with the sync
-* "Magic link feature is not yet available
 * Change to library made outside Calibreweb are not automatically updated in Calibreweb.
 It is required to disconnect and reconnect to see the changes : Do not open a database both in Calibre & Calibreweb!
 * Kobo Sync doesn’t work when Calibreweb is installed on a subdomain.
 This issue is caused by nginx.
 However, it works great when installed on a path e.g. `https://domain.tld/calibreweb`

-### Todo
-- [ ] Update mail settings with yunohost settings
-- [ ] enable magic link
-- [ ] Add cronjob to reload database (for nextcloud integration)
-- [ ] Add config-panel option to trigger do_not_backup_data
-- [ ] Add config-panel to manage max upload size
-- [ ] Add action to restart the server
-- [ ] Add action to synchronize users
-- [ ] Add action to deactivate LDAP et retrieve admin password
-- [ ] Use internal updater to update version?